moonyandfriends/stride-delegations/README.md

 # Stride Delegations - Google Apps Script

+## Governance Proposal: Standardize Stride's Delegation Methodology

-This Google Apps Script automates the calculation and management of Stride's standardized delegation methodology across all host chains.
+This repository contains the implementation of a Stride governance proposal to **standardize Stride's delegation methodology across all host chains** where Stride provides liquid staking services.

+### Background

+Stride provides liquid staking services for multiple Cosmos chains, managing delegations of liquid staked tokens to validators on each host chain.
+Historically, delegation strategies have differed by chain—some using copy-staking models, others relying on council-selected validators or other criteria.
+These variations have led to:

+- **Increased operational complexity** managing different approaches per chain
+- **Higher costs** particularly in relaying fees as validator sets expand
+- **Inconsistent delegation philosophies** across the Stride ecosystem

+This proposal implements a **uniform delegation strategy for all host chains**, addressing these challenges while optimizing for cost efficiency and operational simplicity.

+### Goals

+1. **Standardization**: Single, objective delegation methodology across all Stride-supported chains
+2. **Cost reduction**: Minimize relaying costs by capping the number of delegations per chain
+3. **Decentralization**: Distribute stake across qualifying validators using proportional allocation
+4. **Automation**: Where possible, use on-chain data to eliminate manual intervention
+5. **Scalability**: Dynamic criteria that adapt to different validator set sizes

 ## Overview

-This script implements Stride's unified delegation strategy, which distributes delegations according to each validator's stake weight among qualifying validators using a capped proportional ("water-filling") method.
-No validator receives more than 9% of Stride's stake on any chain (unless insufficient eligible validators exist).
+This Google Apps Script automates the calculation and management of Stride's standardized delegation methodology.
+It:

+- Fetches live validator data from multiple chains via APIs
+- Applies objective eligibility criteria automatically
+- Distributes delegations proportionally using a capped "water-filling" algorithm
+- Limits delegations to 32 validators per chain to optimize relaying costs
+- Ensures no validator receives more than 9% of Stride's stake (dynamic cap)

 ## Live Spreadsheet